 This brings hope and ultimately changes the greater community into a better place for everyone.

 Have you done a song about this topic, or dedicated a song to a charity?

 I’ve actually created a lot of music that is intended to inspire or motivate my audience.
-In particular is the song “StandUp” which I originally released with my band RIZE on our Spit & Yell album.
+In particular, is the song “StandUp” which I originally released with my band RIZE on our Spit & Yell album?
 And it basically focused on encouraging the youth specifically to take notice of the world around them and do something to make a positive impact, to make a change.

 How would you define social responsibility?

-Social responsibility means having a commitment to positively impact our society in which we are now living.
-But I’m not just referring to the local community - rather the global one.
+Social responsibility means having a commitment to positively impact the society in which we are now living.
+But I’m not just referring to the local community – rather the global one.
 I think that each person has a specific mission and gift from God.
 And this translates to a direct field where he or she can do the most to help society with their talent.
-As an artist I have focused on conveying “HOPE” via my music and other projects I’m involved with to spread the “opportunity” to motivate people.
-Of course, donating money is definitely important, but “Hope” is the bedrock in our lives.
+As an artist, I have focused on conveying “HOPE” via my music and other projects I’m involved with to spread the “opportunity” to motivate people.
+Of course, donating money is definitely important, but “Hope” is the bedrock of our lives.

 Do you have any tattoos that relate to your social work?

 There are two tattoos in particular that really speak to my beliefs.
 On my collarbone is the word “Hope”.
 And on my back is the Japanese character (turned upside down) for the word TEN which also describes TOP or Heaven.
 By reversing this character, I want to share and convey my meaning; Everybody can reach there.
 Because I don’t want to be the only one on top.